Quantum Simulators for Fundamental Physics

 Title OPTICAL PATH LENGTH CHARACTERISATION

-Description The present invention relates to characterising materials using interferometry, in particular measuring the optical path of a layer (or pluralities of layers) of partially transparent media.
+Description The QSimFP Nottingham team have submitted an application for an invention that relates to characterising materials using interferometry, in particular measuring the optical path of a layer (or pluralities of layers) of partially transparent media.

 IP Reference 2214343.2